spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 The FPS Starter Project has some custom logic built into the `AdvancedEntityPipeline` for handling its `Player` entities.
 When creating your own entity prefabs for the `UnityClient` worker you can put them directly into `Assets/Fps/Resources/Prefabs/UnityClient/`.

-If you are interested in why the FPS Starter Project named those sub-directories `Authoritative` and `NonAuthoritative`, it relates to write-access for components on the entity.

-At any point in time a single entity may be known about by multiple workers, even of the same type.
-In a large game you might have multiple `UnityGameLogic` workers.
-These often overlap, which means that they both "know about" some of the same entities.
-However, only **one** of those workers can have write-access permissions to components on an entity at any given time.

-That means even two workers of the same type (e.g. `UnityGameLogic`) may not have the same responsibilities for a particular entity.
-The **authoritative** worker (i.e. the one that has write-access) may be responsible for executing some logic and updating the entity's component data.
-The **non-authoritative** worker only has read-access, which it may use to drive its own local representation of that entity, but it shouldn't try to update the entity's component values (and wouldn't be able to if it tried!).
-These two workers have _different representations_ of the same entity, even though they are the same type of worker.

 The `Player` entity has a special relationship with the `UnityClient` instance that is authoritative over it.
 That `UnityClient` is running on the gamer's machine, and that gamer "owns" that `Player` entity.
 It's their representation in the world.
 As such, there are big differences between how the `Player` entity should be represented on the authoritative client (it should have a camera, collect player input etc.) compared to if the `Player` entity represents someone else in the game.
 The FPS Starter Project has some additional logic to manage these representations as a way of keeping the code more organised.

-Authority is a tricky, but crucial concept in SpatialOS, particularly as write-access is actually defined on a per-component basis rather than a per-entity basis.
-You can find out more by reading up about [component authority]({{urlRoot}}/content/glossary#authority).
 <%(/Expandable)%>

 ## Implement client-side entity representation